Yogic Breathwork Certification.

 • Improves the involuntary breathing we rely on throughout daily life

-• Supports everyday holistic health, not only peak experiences
+• Supports everyday holistic health and self actualization, not only peak experiences

 What Makes This Training Different

-• Parasympathetic regulation and steadiness as a pathway to insight and release
+• Parasympathetic dominance and steadiness as a pathway to insight and release

 • Breath practices that support long-term respiratory and nervous system health